Bhargavi-ng/Migration_and_Housing/README.md

 - Once all members have completed their weekly task, the person with the "Square Role" (defined below) will merge the branches.

 ## Tech Used and Team Roles
-- Data Clean up: Jupyter Notebook, Python, Pandas Library, Mito
+- Data Clean up: Jupyter Notebook, Python, Pandas Library, Mito, SQLAlchemy
 - Database: PostgresSQL, Amazon Relational Database Service
 - Data Visualization: Tableau